-If this anger, however, gets the better of you and morphs into aggressive or otherwise reckless driving, you could find yourself facing a reckless driving charge, which comes with significant penalties and fines—not to mention the social stigma attached that can harm your job prospects and more.
+If this anger, however, gets the better of you and morphs into aggressive or otherwise reckless driving, you could find yourself facing a reckless driving charge, which comes with significant penalties and fines—not to mention a social stigma that can harm your job prospects and more.

 Reckless Driving Defined

-While fiddling with the radio, eating and/or drinking, fussing with your hair, or doing anything else behind the wheel that is unrelated to driving safely is less than ideal, it does not rise to the level of reckless driving.
-In the State of Texas, reckless driving amounts to having a wanton disregard for the safety of others on the road while behind the wheel.
+While fiddling with the radio, eating or drinking, fussing with your hair, or doing anything else behind the wheel that is unrelated to driving safely is less than ideal, it does not rise to the level of reckless driving.
+In the State of Texas, reckless driving refers to motorists who display a willful or wanton disregard for the safety of others on the road while behind the wheel.

-Common Practices that Are Often Deemed Reckless Driving
+Common Practices That Are Often Deemed Reckless Driving

-Ignoring traffic signs, lights, and/or signals
+Ignoring traffic signs, lights, or signals

 Speeding past a school bus that has its stop sign out

 Refusing to yield the right-of-way to other drivers or to pedestrians